OM Festival: History

 The event had multiple stages, a free community kitchen which produced thousands of meals throughout the weekend, a healing area, and an educational hub where people shared ideas and offered hundreds of workshops on everything from knitting to independent media.

-The annual gathering attracted people who enjoyed electronic music, considered themselves knowledge-seekers, environmentalists, spiritual travelers and other individuals who sought the enlightenment of the human spirit.
-The festival also supported many musicians (primarily electronic) and artists from across Canada and internationally as well as a wide range of collectives, offering them the opportunity and funds to produce and showcase their own work and skills to a large and diverse audience.
+The annual gathering attracted people who enjoyed electronic music, considered themselves knowledge-seekers, environmentalists, spiritual travelers, and other individuals who sought the enlightenment of the human spirit.
+The festival also supported many musicians (primarily electronic) and artists from across Canada and internationally, as well as a wide range of collectives.
+It offered them the opportunity and funds to produce and showcase their work and skills to a large and diverse audience.

-Ideals espoused by the core group of festival organizers and participants were togetherness, freedom, volunteering and spiritual tolerance and exploration.
+Ideals espoused by the core group of festival organizers and participants were togetherness, freedom, volunteering, and spiritual tolerance and exploration.

-Former festival attendees and Message Board members sometimes called themselves Omies.
+Former festival attendees and Message Board members sometimes called themselves 'Omies'.

 The final Om Festival occurred in 2004.
 It ended as a result of many factors.
 Provincial politics and false media surrounding the booming electronic music scene at the time made it increasingly difficult to produce outdoor gatherings of that magnitude.
 An unsustainable, volunteer-based organizational structure that required many coordinators to work, unpaid, on a nearly full-time basis for months at a time was another significant factor.

-The Festival was organized and maintained by Sumkidz (now known as "Suma"), a collective of artists and activists living in and around Toronto, Ontario.
+The festival was organized and maintained by Sumkidz (now known as "Suma"), a collective of artists and activists living in and around Toronto, Ontario.

 Community

 The organizers of the festival, aside from volunteering themselves, relied on hundreds of additional volunteers to make everything happen.
-Volunteers would attend meetings in Toronto several weeks prior to the festivities, and roles would be assigned, thus cultivating deeper and more meaningful relationships and community connections.
+Volunteers would attend meetings in Toronto several weeks prior to the festivities where roles would be assigned, thus cultivating deeper and more meaningful relationships and community connections.

-Volunteers chose to work in the Kind Kitchen, on foot patrol (security and first aid), in the child care areas, on cleanup, or in several other positions.
+Volunteers chose to work in the Kind Kitchen, on foot patrol (security and first aid), in the childcare areas, on cleanup, or in several other positions.
 Those who gave their time and effort to sustain the festival received a reduced ticket price, although they did not pay for their T-shirt identifying them as OM crew.